accso/vertx-examples/README.md

 ##simple-pingpong
 PingVerticle and PongVerticle(s), sending event bus messages (via send, i.e. point to point):

-Start `PongVerticle` first (one or more):
+Start one or more `PongVerticle`s first (with sends a pong messages whenever they receive a ping message):
 ```
 cd simple-pingpong\src\main\java\de\accso\simplepingpong
 vertx run PongVerticle.java -cluster
 ```

-Start `PingVerticle` then:
+Start `PingVerticle` then (with sends the ping messages incl. the initial message):
 ```
 vertx run PingVerticle.java -cluster
 ```

-You can also start the JavaScript PongVerticle (which does reply to ping messages)
+You can also start the JavaScript PongVerticle (which does reply to a ping messages, different to the Java PongVerticles)
 ```
 cd simple-pingpong\src\main\resources
 vertx run pong_verticle_js.js -cluster